knagrecha/saturn/README.md

 ### Install Saturn

 To install Saturn, please read the [instructions](INSTALL.md).
-We are currently working on building pre-built Docker packages for quick start scenarios.
-We're always excited to hear about new use cases and details of your experience with Saturn, so feel free to contact us at knagrech@ucsd.edu.
+We're always excited to hear about new use cases and details of your experience with Saturn, so feel free to contact us at knagrech@ucsd.edu if you want to share news.

 ### Framework Support